Jaw Surgery & Who Needs It

 Facial Trauma Correction

 Facial trauma correction provides your mouth with long-term reconstruction after injury.
 These procedures not only improve the physicality of your oral health but your emotional well-being as well.
-Our oral and maxillofacial surgeons have training and skills to manage and treat any facial trauma.
+Our oral and maxillofacial surgeons have the training and skills to manage and treat any facial trauma.

 Some patients need minor oral procedures before receiving a partial or complete denture.
 Doing so not only ensures a smooth surface for things like dentures but a maximum level of comfort.
 We must remove excess gum and bone tissue to ensure that a patient's dentures fit correctly.